 Are There Other Christmas/Winter Challenges Like This?

 Of course!
 I can’t help myself!
-I have created 5 for Christmas/Winter.
-You can find the overview of each challenge and all its associated links on the Christmas/Winter page of my STEM Challenge site.
+You’ll find all five of the Christmas/Winter STEM challenges I’ve created in the 5-challenge bundle briefly described in this post.
+Each challenge post is linked there for the walk-through videos and more details.
+You can also find this Winter and Christmas STEM activity alone (top left) or in a bundle of 5 Christmas and Winter STEM activities (top right).
+You may also like the Late Winter STEM Activities Bundle & the Valentine’s Day STEM Activities Bundle.
 Please reach out with any questions and tag me in photos of your students’ work on Facebook & Instagram if you want to give me a smile this holiday season!

 Hi there.
 Welcome to the first week of the Winter and Christmas STEM Challenges.
 Week one, Candy Cane Calamity.
 The purpose for this one is the students are going to design a package to ship candy canes and they’re trying to get the lightest weight package that gets the candy canes there undamaged.
 Before I go any further, let’s take a quick look at the materials and the STEM Challenge Cycle.